Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative Features: Related Work

-The field of sequence -based self-localization was pioneered by the seminal work in \cite{topo2} on the first cross-domain self-localization system named SeqSLAM.
-Several related works have studied on the issues of improving the descriptive power (e.g., \cite{seqslamDescriptive}) and inference algorithms (e.g., \cite{seqslamInference}).
-Most existing works focused on improving the VPR accuracy, while suppressing the execution time.
-In contrast, we focus mainly on two aspects: graph neural networks and scene graph compression.
-Moreover, we also consider a new task of viewpoint-planning, which is particularly effective for autonomous navigation scenarios, where the robot must adapt its viewpoints to minimize the energy consumption in moving between viewpoints.
+The field of sequence-based self-localization was pioneered by the seminal work of SeqSLAM \cite{topo2}, the first cross-domain self-localization system.
+Subsequent research has focused on improving descriptive power \cite{seqslamDescriptive} and inference algorithms \cite{seqslamInference}.
+While most existing works concentrate on enhancing VPR accuracy and reducing execution time, our work emphasizes graph neural networks and scene graph compression, along with a new task of viewpoint planning.
+This is particularly effective for autonomous navigation scenarios, where the robot must adjust its viewpoints to minimize energy consumption during movement.